 Although you can remove any unwanted app from your Mac manually simply by trashing it, scareware can affect your computer configuration.
 It can also create temporary and registry files and is good at hiding.

-CleanMyMac has a Protection module, powered by Moonlock Engine.
+CleanMyMac has a Protection feature, powered by Moonlock Engine.
 It detects malware and can help you remove scareware from your Mac.

 To remove scareware with CleanMyMac: